-The Northeastern Woodworkers Association (NWA) is a nonprofit 501(c)(3) charitable organization, dedicated to the advancement of the arts and crafts of fine woodworking through education, programs and activities.
+The Northeastern Woodworkers Association (NWA) is an all volunteer, nonprofit 501(c)(3) charitable organization, dedicated to the advancement of the arts and crafts of fine woodworking through education, programs and activities.

 Formed in New York State’s Capital District in 1991 for amateur and professional woodworkers of all ages, the NWA helps its members learn from each other and from outside experts, in a variety of ways.
 The association’s aim is to provide a common meeting ground for lovers of woodworking who want to know more about wood and the techniques for forming it.